Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

    linux# echo "${SYSTEM_NAME}-ncn-m001-pit" >/mnt/cow/rw/etc/hostname
    ```

-4. Unmount the Overlay, we're done with it
+4. Unmount the Overlay, we are done with it
     ```bash
     linux# umount /mnt/cow
     ```